clementcampagna/Credit-Card-Verifier-Luhn-s-algorithm-/README.md

 # Credit Card Verifier (Luhn’s algorithm)

-Credit Card Verifier is a small open-source Java console application written by Clément Campagna to verify if a credit card number appears to be valid or not.\
+Credit Card Verifier is a small open-source Java console application that can be used to verify if a credit card number appears to be valid or not.\
 \
-It does not check the credit card number anywhere on the internet but simply applies Luhn’s algorithm to validate or not the credit card number(s) entered by the user.\
+It does not check the credit card number anywhere on the Internet but simply applies Luhn’s algorithm to validate or not the credit card number(s) entered by the user.\
 \
 This application supports arguments parsing and interactive mode.\
 \